KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 repository built with the install target.

-The above steps create a Windows solution file named `Vulkan-ValidationLayers.sln` in the build directory.
+The above steps create a Windows solution file named `VulkanSC-ValidationLayers.sln` in the build directory.

 At this point, you can build the solution from the command line or open the generated solution with Visual Studio.